All images © by Roberto Piperno, owner of the domain. Write to email@example.com.

 1655/1658/1661: Failed Ottoman attempts to seize the fortress

-1715: The Venetian commander surrends the fortress without fighting
+1715: The Venetian commander surrenders the fortress without fighting

 Archaeological Museum of Tinos: (left) section of a relief on a jar (VIIth century BC) which is thought to depict the birth of Athena (she came out from the head of Zeus); (right) statue of a Roman emperor with a relief depicting a fight between a Greek warrior and a centaur (from the sanctuary to Poseidon and Amphitrite)

-Tinos does not retain important monuments of its ancient past such as those which can be seen at Delos and Naxos, but its small Archaeological Museum has some very large jars with very elaborate reliefs.
+Tino does not retain important monuments of its ancient past, but its small Archaeological Museum has some very large jars with very elaborate reliefs.
 The island housed a sanctuary to Poseidon (Neptune) and his wife Amphitrite which flourished from the IIIrd century BC to the end of classical antiquity.

-Modern Tinos (S. Nicol˛) and in the distance Exobourgo, the rock where Old Tinos stood
+Tinos (S. Nicol˛) and in the distance Exobourgo, the rock where Old Tino stood

-The rock of old Tinos seen from the east
+The rock of old Tino seen from the east

-The island had very minor importance for Venice, but after the loss of Negroponte in 1469 and of the fortresses of Napoli di Romania and Malvasia in 1540, Tinos became with nearby Mykonos the only remaining Venetian possession in the Aegean Sea, apart from Crete.
+The island had very minor importance for Venice, but after the loss of Negroponte in 1469, of Micono in 1537 and of the fortresses of Napoli di Romania and Malvasia in 1540, Tino became the only remaining Venetian possession in the Aegean Sea, apart from Crete.